jpshrader/github-whitelist/README.md

 2. Have an automated way to identify and whitelist all IPs belonging to GitHub Action runner nodes, allowing these nodes to clone/interact with your repos.

 While `Option 1` is likely the _optimal_ solution, it incurs a lot of maintanence costs as you now have to maintain and pay for that node. `Option 2` will enable you to shield your code while granting access to verified GitHub resources, allowing your team to continue to lean on GitHub Actions for CI/CD builds.

+### Observations

+After completing the initial work of adding the node IPs (which was ~3800 as of December 2023), the week-to-week work was very minimal.
+Most of the time there are no changes, other times there are a maybe a dozen in total (nodes added/removed).

+From what I can see, this approach would absolutely serve as an adequate solution, especially if you're short on time.